Before Your Massage

 During Your Massage

 - The therapist will leave the room while you undress.
 Undress to your level of comfort.
 People are usually massaged without clothing, while covered with a sheet.
-It is your decision whether you want to completely undress.
+It is your decision whether or not you want to completely undress.
 Whatever you decide, you will always be appropriately covered during your massage.

 - You should remove any jewelry that might interfere with your massage.
 Please secure your valuables with your clothes so that you do not forget anything.
 OB Massage is not liable for any lost or stolen items.

 - After you undress, you will lie down on the massage table with the sheet over you.
 The massage table is padded and has a special face rest.
 You usually start face down.
 You might have a few minutes to relax.
 Take deep breathes and clear your mind – listen to the music.

 - The therapist will knock on the door to make sure you are ready before coming in.
 He or she may adjust the face cradle or use bolsters for support.
 Please tell the therapist if the face cradle is uncomfortable to avoid an neck discomfort throughout the duration of the massage.

 - Areas of your body will only be exposed when the therapist is working on them.
 Otherwise, most of your body will be covered.
 Your genital areas will be covered at all times during the treatment.

 - Massage works best when you are relaxed.
 Relax and let the therapist do the work.
 If you resist, your therapist may ask you to relax and take it easy.
 Do not think about your worries.
-Just focus on relaxing and enjoying the massage.
+Just focus on breathing and enjoying the massage.